tsuku-dev/tsuku/docs/DESIGN-deterministic-execution.md

 The cache key is based on what Phase 1 produces, not what the user typed.
 This means `tsuku eval ripgrep` and `tsuku eval ripgrep@14.1.0` that resolve to the same version share the same cache.

+**Download cache reuse**: Phase 2 downloads artifacts to `$TSUKU_HOME/cache/downloads/` to compute checksums.
+When `ExecutePlan()` runs, the download action checks this cache first—if the file exists and the checksum matches the plan, the download is skipped.
+This avoids re-downloading artifacts that were just verified during plan generation.

 ### Component Architecture

 ```